 Anyhow, today we started out at emperor…. errr, I mean “chairman” Mao’s mausoleum.
 It’s only open from 0800-1200 on certain days, so you gotta make it your morning priority if you want to see it.
 Forgive me for constantly comparing, but my main reference for this kind of thing is Lenin’s mausoleum.
 Really though, Lenin died in 1924, and Mao died in 1976.
 Besides the massive cultural differences in the respective countries, there’s a pretty tremendous gap in available technology for engineering, construction, and the science in preserving a human body indefinitely between those dates.
 The building that houses Mao Zedong’s body is far more impressive then Lenin’s.
 It’s a huge structure with towering Romanesque columns on the front of the building.
 It’s set back kind of far from the public area in Tiananmen square, with gardens and a couple security checkpoints in the intervening space, so you don’t really get a great look at the building until you go through the process of visiting it.
 When we got there this morning, there was a HUGE line.
 I mean really huge.
 Like at least five times as long as “Space Mountain” in Disney World…. on the fourth of July.
 Oh yeah, and just as hot.

 To the right is a shot from one of the turns that the line made towards the end.
 The line snaked around the equivalent of at least 1-2 city blocks and then backtracked on itself a couple times.
 See if you can pick out a certain white guy in the line.
 At Lenin’s mausoleum, they kept tight crowd control at the site.
 In addition to very limited operating hours there, they would also shut it down once the line got to a certain size.
 The demand at Mao’s place is WAY bigger though, and you would have some really pissed off Chinese people if they pulled that there.
 The line did move fast though, and as always it was an entertaining window in to Chinese social dynamics and group behavior.
 Line cutting (or attempted), yelling, hacking, spitting….
 Oh, and what crowded site would be complete without parents assisting toddlers to urinate right there on the concrete, right there in the line?
 Geez, at least in India they took them off to a patch of grass or something.
-Like Martha said before, watch out for puddles on the sidewalk….
+Like we’ve said before, watch out for puddles on the sidewalk….
 Ok where were we?
 Differences….
 Another difference at this site is with the bags.
 Of course, no bags are allowed at either site, but at Lenin’s they actually allowed you to check your bags with people right at the site, rather than lockers off somewhere else.
 We opted to just do it in two visits.
-I went today, and Martha will go tomorrow.
-We had two daypacks with us, and also Martha had a sleeveless dress and sandals, and I saw a couple ladies get removed from the line for inappropriate attire.
+I went today, and my travel partner will go tomorrow.
+We had two daypacks with us, and also she had a sleeveless dress and sandals, and I saw a couple ladies get removed from the line for inappropriate attire.
 As far as the actual visit…. like any of these, it’s over in an instant.
 You approach this imposing structure, guards start quieting everyone down.
 For once, I’m in a dense crowd of Chinese people and it’s actually quiet.
 The first room you enter is huge and open.
 The ceiling is a couple stories up and it’s all open space.
 The focus in the room is a large white stone statue of Mao in a chair, looking down on us in a grandfatherly sort of way.
 The air is heavy with the smell of cut flowers of all sorts, and there’s a pile of them several feet high spreading across the room laid at the foot of the statue.
 Behind the statue are many, many potted flowers and plants.
 On the wall is a color mural across the entire room.
 It depicts mountains jutting out from the landscape wrapped in clouds.
 Maybe like Guilin just after sunrise.
 In the center of the mural, it almost looks like a high altitude lake surrounded by mountains, kind of like pictures I’ve seen of “Heaven Lake” on Mount Baekdu in North Korea.
 I know that place is culturally and spiritually significant to Korean’s, not sure about the Chinese.
 After you pass through the first room, you get corralled through a hallway into the viewing room.
 The murmur of many whispers and gasps are peppered throughout the crowd as it passes through the room.
 There wasn’t any sound dampening in the place like at Lenin’s, so all the sounds really carry.
 Mao is behind two hermetically sealed containers.
 The first is a little bigger than a coffin, and he lays there as perfectly preserved as a plastic mold.
 He’s wearing that signature green fatigue military coat and looks just as he looks in every depiction you see of him on plaques, shirts, bags, and statues.
 Outside of the coffin is another glass room with a couple well-disciplined guards standing a few feet from the coffin.
 And just like that, you’re back out in the stifling cacophony of Beijing and Tiananmen square.
 There are several shops connected with the place that are selling only Mao-related swag (plaques, busts, keychains, books, videos, jewelry, etc.) before you pass through the exit gates.
 Mao is quite the capitalist icon here….
 Oh, wait a minute, I’m confusing things… he’s a communist icon.
 Or something like that.
 Well, at least they’re selling Mao items outside his memorial.
 Across from Lenin’s mausoleum, there’s just a really fancy mall selling jewelry and Rolex watches and stuff.

 So after Mao, it was off to the Forbidden City.
 I won’t bore you with detailed descriptions of the place, I’ll just put a few pictures: